Kalibr (missile family): Variants

-Domestic variants are basic versions of this missile family; these are the 3M54, 3M51, 3M14 and 91R variants.
+Domestic variants are basic versions of this missile family; these are the 3M54 anti-ship model, the 3M14 land attack model, the 91R anti-submarine model, which is used on the Otvet complex, and 3M51 variants.
 The export model is called Club (formerly Klub).
-There are two major launch platforms: the Kalibr-PL (export Club-S), designed for use from submarines, and the Kalibr-NK (export Club-N), designed for surface ships.
+There are two major launch platforms: the Kalibr-PL (Note: stands for "Podvodnaya Lodka", which means "Underwater boat" -- or simply "submarine" -- in Russian) (export Club-S), designed for use from submarines, and the Kalibr-NK (Note: stands for "Nadvodny Korabl'", which means "surface ship" in Russian) (export Club-N), designed for surface ships.
 These two launch platforms can be equipped with the following warhead and guidance combinations: